plow-technologies/onping-templates/arduino_mqtt_project/README.md

 <h2> Writing values over mqtt </h2>

-These next steps require an mqtt client like mosquitto-client [LINKS/ GUIDES TO INSTALL].
+These next steps require an mqtt client like mosquitto-client.

 To test that your Pulse is working properly, we will blink the Ethernet LED with an mqtt Json message.
 We will use the same format to write values to any of the digital output pins on the Pulse.